🇺🇸 CAPITAL | WAILUKU

 GOOGLE MAPS: Very helpful when you’re trying to navigate public transportation and traffic updates.

 SHAKA GUIDE: This app is useful when driving the road to Hana.

 UBER& LYFT: Yes we have that here.

 DUOLINGO – Offers the Hawaiian Language.

 MAUI WATCH – Useful for traffic updates.
-A must have fon this Maui visitor guide
+A must have for this Maui travel guide

 TIDE ALERT – Tells you when its high and low tide.